naninovel/docs/docs/guide/configuration.md

 Metadata | Object Ref | Metadata to use when creating character actors with specific IDs.
 Avatar Loader | Character Avatars- (Addressable, Project) | Configuration of the resource loader used with character avatar texture resources.
 Scene Origin | (0.5, 0.0) | Origin point used for reference when positioning actors on scene.
+Z Offset | 50 | Initial Z-axis offset (depth) from actors to the camera to set when the actors are created.
+Z Step | 0.1 | Distance by Z-axis to set between the actors when they are created; used to prevent z-fighting issues.
 Default Easing | Smooth Step | Eeasing function to use by default for all the actor modifications (changing appearance, position, tint, etc).

 </div>